Owen Power: Collegiate

+Professional

-On April 8, 2022, Power signed a $5.55 million three-year, entry-level contract with the Sabres.
-Power made his NHL debut on April 12, 2022, in a 5–2 win over the Toronto Maple Leafs.
-He recorded his first point, an assist on a goal by Alex Tuch, two days later on April 14 in a 6–2 loss to the St. Louis Blues.
-Power scored his first NHL goal on April 21 in a 5–2 win over the New Jersey Devils; he recorded one more in the Sabres' season finale against the Chicago Blackhawks.
+On April 8, 2022, Power signed a three-year, entry-level contract with the Sabres.
+Power made his NHL debut on April 12, in a 5–2 win over the Toronto Maple Leafs, and recorded his first point, an assist on a goal by Alex Tuch, two days later in a 6–2 loss to the St. Louis Blues.
+Power scored his first NHL goal on April 21, in a 5–2 win over the New Jersey Devils.

+Playing his first full season with the Sabres, Power registered four goals and 31 assists in 79 games.
+He led all rookie defencemen in both assists and points, and was voted a finalist for the Calder Memorial Trophy.

+On October 11, 2023, Power signed a seven-year, $58.45 million contract extension with the Sabres.

 International play

-Power represented Canada at the 2021 IIHF World Championship, where he recorded three assists in 10 games and won a gold medal.
-He also represented Canada at the 2022 World Junior Ice Hockey Championships.
+Power represented Canada senior team at the 2021 IIHF World Championship, where he recorded three assists in 10 games and won a gold medal.
+He also represented Canada junior team at the 2022 World Junior Ice Hockey Championships.
 During the first game of the preliminary round of December 26, 2021, he became the first Canadian defenceman in World Juniors history to score a hat-trick.

-On January 25, 2022, Power was named to Team Canada's roster to represent Canada at the 2022 Winter Olympics.
+However, the World Junior Championship was shortly thereafter cancelled following COVID-19 pandemic spread.

+With the NHL opting not to participate in the 2022 Winter Olympics, Power was one of a number of young players named to Canada's roster to represent the team at the Olympic hockey tournament.
+The event proved a disappointment for the Canadian team, who were ousted in the quarter-final by Sweden.

+Following the 2023–24 NHL regular season, with the Sabres not qualifying for the 2024 Stanley Cup playoffs, Power rejoined Team Canada for the 2024 IIHF World Championship.

 Personal life

 Power has an older sister, Emily, who plays lacrosse at the University of Guelph, and a younger brother, Adam.
 In high school, Power also played basketball, volleyball, and lacrosse.
 He was a three-time national champion in lacrosse.
-He has stated that lacrosse helped him in hockey, as he would learn how to find space in the attacking zone.
+He has stated that lacrosse helped him in ice hockey, as he would learn how to find space in the attacking zone.